IBM-Cloud/satellite-mvi-lab/README.md

 ```
 Exit container.

-## add a GPU node to the environment
+## Add a GPU node to the environment

 Edit configuration file data/config/sample/config/sat-ibm-cloud-roks.yaml and uncomment gpu node in section sat_host.
 Stay in the same shell as before, then requirement variables are still set.
 Execute the following apply command.
 Note